aaronparker/aaronparker.github.io/_posts/2017-12-02-ivanti-application-control-message-boxes.md

   4. Gives buttons a Windows 10 look
   5. Prevents scrollbars from showing inside the message boxes - because the messages can only be set to a fixed height and width, some scrolling occurs even in the default messages shown in the images at the beginning of this article

-At the moment, this CSS isn&#8217;t perfect and requires updates to fix the cutting off text on the right-hand side of the dialog box, but I think it&#8217;s a huge improvement over what&#8217;s provided by default.&nbsp;
+At the moment, this CSS isn&#8217;t perfect and requires updates to fix the cutting off text on the right-hand side of the dialog box, but I think it&#8217;s a huge improvement over what&#8217;s provided by default.

 ## Access Denied